Colors

 Theming

-A theme may become more muted, more vivid, more angular, more enterprise, or more playful by changing core values and semantic mappings — not by inventing a parallel semantic vocabulary.
+Themes tune core palette values, which core tokens semantic tokens reference, and alternate semantic mappings per mode.
+Semantic token names never change across themes.
+A theme becomes more muted, vivid, angular, enterprise, or playful by changing core values and semantic mappings — not by inventing parallel semantic vocabulary.

 Validation